Holiday Depression: Links to Stress & Anxiety

 - Engaging in unhealthy behaviors to cope (e.g., abusing alcohol)

 - Disrupting routines which help the ability to function

-While it is possible that the stress of altering holiday plans in light of COVID-19 can lead to depression, it is also possible to manage some of those symptoms by planning for the changes ahead of time.
+While it is possible that the stress of holiday plans can lead to depression, it is also possible to manage some of those symptoms by planning for the changes ahead of time.